rainopik/eubdhack-megatrend/README.md

 Note: the EURES data contains huge discrepancies between supply and demand across different countries.
 Some countries have no job seekers in EURES while showing lots of vacancies and vice versa.
 Therefore the *Show imbalance* mode may reveal only the extremities.

-#### Moving around

-Click and drag mouse to move the graph.
-Use mouse wheel to scroll in and out.

-Hovering a mouse over a node displays a small window with demand and supply numbers.
-Hovering also highlights the connected jobs and fades out the rest of the graph.

-If the display does not show anything or you get stuck, please reload the browser (<kbd>F5</kbd> or <kbd>⌘</kbd> + <kbd>R</kbd>).